Should I Use Retinol To Get Rid of Acne?

 Instead, if you’ve got a hell of a breakout, don’t reach for the vitamin A. “The best way to treat it is to combine an anti-inflammatory over-the-counter hydrocortisone cream with acne fighting benzoyl peroxide and pimple drying salicylic acid,” says Zeicher, who recommends Cortaid, Neutrogena On the Spot Acne Treatment, and Clean & Clear Advantage spot treatment. respectively.”
 Just don’t overdo it, lest you want dry, peeling skin and a huge cystic breakout.

 In the same vein, Chiu likes Murad’s Advanced Acne and Wrinkle Reducer, which “uses retinol in combination with glycolic acid to promote collagen boosting as well as decreasing breakouts.”
-She also recommends PCA Skin Pure Retinol Night’s acne formulation that pairs retinol with salicylic acid.
+She also recommends PCA Skin Intensive Clarity Treatment that pairs retinol with salicylic acid.
 So in short, yes, retinol can help with acne, but maybe skip it as a spot treatment unless you’re truly desperate.